javalite/site-content/src/activeweb/dependency_injection.md

 The framework will create a dynamic module, bind interfaces and implementations and will use it to create a new Injecotr on the fly.

-Sometimes, you will only have a single service class not broken inti an interface and implementation.
+Sometimes, you will only have a single service class not broken into an interface and implementation.
   In such a case, the `to()` method is optional:

 ~~~~ {.java  .numberLines}